purdiea/Git-Intro/README.md

  Check the log of commits for the file
  >git log

+ See what the differences are between prior commits and the current version.
+(The log alpha numeric code is the commit #
+ >git diff ee3945b6213756dccffd98259f4b027d8534046b

  Check which repo you are currently connected to
  >git remote -v